clusterlib/clusterlib/README.rst

 ----------------------------------

 - Refuse the temptation to guess: work with absolute path.
-- With multiple python interpreter, use absolute path to the desired python interpreter.
+- With multiple python interpreters, use absolute path to the desired python interpreter.
 - ``sys.executable`` will give you the current python interpreter.
 - If objects are hashed, hash them sooner rather than later.